Howdy everyone, this is UniScoops! We’re your go to source for brain gains, minus the awkward gym selfies.

 We'd love to hear your feedback!

 That’s it for this week!
-We’d like to thank this week’s writers: Gabriel Pang (Philosophy), Robert Folkard (Medicine), Katarina Harrison-Gaze (Languages), and Hugo at PubChat (Biology).
+We’d like to thank this week’s writers: Gabriel Pang (Philosophy) and Hugo at PubChat (Biology).

 As a reminder, submissions are now open for the UniScoops Writing Competition!
 Check it out by clicking here.